 See link to the full manufacturer’s patient information leaflet supplied with Malarone Paediatric (Malarone for children).

-Child strength atovaquone 62.5mg/25mg proguanil can be taken by children right down to 11kg.
+Child strength atovaquone 62.5mg/proguanil 25mg is licensed for children (or small adults) weighing between 11kg and 40kg.
 Tablets preferably are swallowed whole and taken with food or a milky drink but can be crushed and mixed with food.

 The usual dose to prevent malaria depends on a child’s weight.